Top

 While it’s not a literal antique (100 years old or older), it sure mimics the vibe that my true antique has in the photo above.
 Do you think my dad will think I’m cray-cray for seeing beyond this basket? haha.
 I doubt it as I’m long-since diagnosed with that.

-Furthermore, if you’d like to make this antique laundry cart part of your home story, you can find it and more available in my online shop.
+Furthermore, if you’d like to make this antique laundry cart part of your home story, you can find it and more available in my online store.

 SHARE